aKThapa/C-Prime-and-Semi-Prime-Numbers/README.md

 .Net 4.5.2

-This small C# console application outputs prime and semi prime numbers within a specified limit
+This small C# console application outputs prime and semi prime numbers upto a specified limit

 Every thing is commented so that it is easier to understand what every step of the code is doing